-There is currently no waiting list for the City of Novi Minor Home Repair program.
-The table below reflects funding levels for the Minor Home Repair program since 2014.
+The current wait list for the City of Novi Minor Home Repair program is 0 Novi residents as of October 23, 2018.
+The City was able to serve 15 clients with program year 2017 funds (program year 2018 funds have not been approved for spending as of the date of this memo).
+The table below reflects funding levels for the Minor Home Repair program since 2015.
 On average, a minor home repair runs approximately \$1,000 to \$5,000 per unit.
-We anticipate the need for the Minor Home Repair program to sustain throughout the 2018 grant year.
+We anticipate the need for the Minor Home Repair program to sustain throughout the 2019 grant year.

-CDBG Program Description 2014 CDBG Funding Allocation 2015 CDBG Funding Allocation 2016 CDBG Funding Allocation 2017 CDBG Funding Allocation 2018 Recommendation Minor Home Repair Residential repair program \$77,505 \$84,481 \$74,126 \$84,626 \$70,439
+CDBG Program Description 2015 CDBG Funding Allocation 2016 CDBG Funding Allocation 2017 CDBG Funding Allocation 2018 CDBG Application Allocation 2019 HCD Committee Recommendation Minor Home Repair Residential repair program \$84,481 \$74,126 \$84,626 \$70,439 \$79,707

-Area-wide Benefit Map: Enclosed with this packet is the current area-wide benefit map as provided by Oakland County which reflects the Program Year 2018 low/moderate income block groups from the U.S. Department of Housing and Urban Development.
-The Recommended Projects for 2018 do not include any area benefit type projects such as parks, streets or sidewalk improvements.
+Area-wide Benefit Map: Enclosed with this packet is the current area-wide benefit map as provided by Oakland County which reflects the Program Year 2019 low/moderate income block groups from the U.S. Department of Housing and Urban Development.
+The Recommended Projects for 2019 do not include any area benefit type projects such as parks, streets or sidewalk improvements.
 The projects are strictly city-wide individual income-qualified type projects such as minor home repair or direct benefit projects such as public services which are not dependent on location.

-Novi Community Development Block Grant History: Since 2003, the City of Novi has received and successfully managed over \$1,628,678 in CDBG grant funds.
+Novi Community Development Block Grant History: Since 2002, the City of Novi has received and successfully managed over \$1,995,209 in CDBG grant funds.